 Having no understanding of the cognitive load they are placing on the learner’s brain, a disaster awaits.
 It is a similar situation in any classroom where the learner has been asked to think through more than their brain can cope with at any one time.
 When this happens, learning fails.
-When it happens consistently, an educational disaster awaits.
+When it happens consistently, expect an educational disaster.

 Driving instructors are teachers

-Driving instructors are teachers whose learners’ lives depend on their teaching; some would say that school teachers are the same!
+Driving instructors are teachers whose learners’ lives (and potentially those of many others) depend on their teaching; some would say that school teachers are the same!
 The responsibility of school leaders in this regard is greater still.

 The Cognitive Load Theory Learning Sequence

-This simple CLT learning sequence is at the heart of teaching children to become numerate (see my blogs ‘Using Cognitive Load Theory to Crack Addition 1, 2 &3’).
-In this way learning is always built upon learning.
+This simple CLT learning sequence is at the heart of teaching children to become numerate (see ‘Using Cognitive Load Theory to Crack Addition 1, 2 &3’).
+In this way, learning is always built upon learning.
 Fluency leads to more fluency.
-CLT is much more than this; but when CLT is applied to a child acquiring the basic skills for maths then this fundamental CLT principle of ‘keeping the cognitive load right for continued progress’ is everything!
+CLT is much more than this, but when CLT is applied to a child acquiring the basic skills for maths then this fundamental CLT principle of ‘keeping the cognitive load right for continued progress’ is everything!
 Everything!!

 Getting the load right

-Imagine the driver that has already learnt to overtake expertly (whilst on ‘autopilot’) but, suddenly, one dark night the rain comes down hard on an unlit and unfamiliar road; wipers are going crazy, visibility is low and the driver hunches forward as they go to overtake.
+Imagine the driver that has already learned to overtake expertly (whilst on ‘autopilot’) but… suddenly, one dark night the rain comes down hard on an unlit and unfamiliar road; wipers are going crazy, visibility is low and the driver hunches forward as they go to overtake.
 What would you do?
 You would concentrate!
-In doing so you naturally close down any conversations that were going on and give your full cognitive attention to the skill of driving as the complexity of the driving challenge increases.
+In doing so you naturally close down any conversations and give your full cognitive attention to the skill of driving (as the complexity of the driving challenge increases).
 This experience maximises your learning; you are a better driver because of it.
 However, a cognitive curriculum exists between the first driving lesson and the expert driver.
-Hence, it’s not a just a case of making it easy if the content is new, and making it difficult once it’s easy (although that can be a good starting point).
+Hence, it’s not just a case of making it easy if the content is new and making it difficult once it’s easy (although that can be a good starting point).
 To optimise learning we need to find the delicate balance between the two.

-Cognitive Load Theory in Practice by NSW Government Department of Education Read the report here.
+Cognitive Load Theory in Practice – NSW Government Department of Education Read the report here.